MislavJaksic/Knowledge-Repository/Technology/Software/CodeQuality/CodeComplete/README.md

 Inheritance should be either prohibited or designed and documented.

 Observe the Liskov Substitution Principle(LSP).
-All the routines defined in the parent class should mean the same thing when they’re used in each of the child classes.
+All the routines defined in the parent class should mean the same thing when they're used in each of the child classes.

 Don't inherit an implementation because you want to inherit an interface or the